xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 **Key Encapsulation Mechanism (KEM):**  A key transport protocol that allows two parties to obtain a shared secret based on the receiver's public key.

-**Post Quantum (PQ) MLS Session:** An MLS session that uses a PQ-KEM construction, such as described by FIPS 203 from NIST.
+**Post-Quantum (PQ) MLS Session:** An MLS session that uses a PQ-KEM construction, such as described by FIPS 203 from NIST.
+It may optionally also use a PQ-DSA construction, such as described by FIPS 204 from NIST.

 **Traditional MLS Session:** An MLS session that uses a Diffie-Hellman (DH) based KEM as described in RFC9180.